qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 Configuration and settings
 --------------------------

-Server settings recognized by the WFS3 implementation are:
+Server settings recognized by the QGIS WFS3 implementation are:

 .. csv-table::
    :header: "Name", "Description", "Default"